This prospect camp is for the baseball player with serious aspirations to play at the collegiate level.

 Each camper will be evaluated accordingly at the positions they so desire through game action and individual instruction from our coaching staff as well as current WMU players.

 A member of the Western Michigan University athletic training staff will be present during the session.
 Medical waiver forms must be completed prior to participation.

 BILLY GERNON - HEAD COACH

-Western Michigan won the MAC Tournament in 2016 for the 1st time in school history earning a berth to the NCAA Regionals for the first time since 1989.
+In 2016 the Broncos won the MAC Tournament for the 1st time in school history earning a berth to the NCAA Regionals for the first time since 1989.
 Junior LHP Keegan Akin was a second round draft pick and the 54th selection overall to the Baltimore Orioles, making him the highest drafted player since 1970.
-Akin was also named an All-American, the first to receive the honor since 2001.
-He was also named First Team All-MAC as well as MAC Tournament MVP.
-Connor Smith was selected as freshmen of the year in 2016 making him the first Bronco ever to earn that distinction.
-In 2016 the Broncos also set the school record fielding .978.